Understanding File System Management In Unix Like Operating Systems

 Flow Diagram

-To visualize the relationship between file descriptors, the open file table, and v-nodes, here’s a diagram:
+To understand the relationship between file descriptors, the open file table, and v-nodes, here’s a diagram:

 digraph file_system_management {